December 8, 2022

 - session_start.
 When a user engages the app or website and starts a new session

 - user_engagement.
-This one is a bit more mysterious.
-I could not find 100% accurate information about this event.
-But it looks like this event is fired 10 seconds after the visitor has stayed on a page.
+This event is fired 10 seconds after the visitor has stayed on a page.
 But it also might periodically fire while the app is in the foreground.
-I will update this part once I find more information.
+You can learn more here.

 That was a very brief introduction to automatically tracked (but non-enhanced-measurement) events.
 And now, let’s move to the main topic.

 What is Enhanced Measurement in Google Analytics 4?